St. Louis Cardinals

-What will the rotation look like come mid-season?
+How will an aging rotation hold up in a shortened season with limited lead-up?
 There has been some stagnation in the group over the past few seasons (with the exception of the effective Hamels add in 2018), and there are concerns that Quintana and Lester may be reaching the end of their life-cycle as top-end rotation options.
 The Cubs are plum out of elite prospects coming through the system, and any injuries or further fall-off from the veterans will be catastrophic for their playoff hopes.

 2019 Record: 89-73 (.549 W%)

 Notable Roster Changes:

 The Brewers have turned over a ton of parts in an effort to maintain the competitive balance of a lineup that was mid-pack in terms of production in 2019, and which relied heavily on the MVP-like efforts of Christian Yelich.
 In re-upping with the Brew Crew for nine years, Yelich showed his commitment to bringing the club its first World Series title.
 Building on 2019’s solid foundation is the next step in the evolution of the team into perennial contender status.